 A lot of users report freezing issues on their Windows 10 computers.
 If you experience computer freezing randomly then it could be caused by a failing hard disk, insufficient disk space and more.
-This article will give you seven different methods to deal with this issue if you are among one of the unlucky people who gets frustrated whenever their Pc with Windows 10 freezes all of the sudden.
+This article will give you eight different methods to deal with this issue if you are among one of the unlucky people who gets frustrated whenever their Pc with Windows 10 freezes all of the sudden.

 We’ve listed seven different ways in which you can resolve the freezing issues on your Windows 10 computer.
 You can progress through the list one by one and stop when you fix this error.

 Method 1: Rolling Windows 10 Back to a Previous Version